kaaproject/kaa-rfcs/0005-configuration-management-extension/README.md

   "type": "object",
   "properties": {
     "id": {
-      "type": [ "string", "number" ],
+      "type": "number",
-      "description": "ID of the message used to match server response to the request."
+      "description": "ID of the message used to match server response to the request.
+MUST be integer."
     },
     "configId": {
       "type": "string",